Crowd collapses and crushes: Crowd crushes

-Examples of crushes are the Hillsborough disaster in Sheffield, South Yorkshire, England in 1989 and the Love Parade disaster in Duisburg, North Rhine-Westphalia, Germany in 2010.
+Examples of crushes are the Hillsborough disaster in Sheffield, South Yorkshire, England in 1989, the Love Parade disaster in Duisburg, North Rhine-Westphalia, Germany in 2010, the Astroworld Festival crowd crush in Houston, Texas, in 2021, and the Itaewon Halloween crowd crush in Itaewon, Seoul, South Korea in 2022.

 Crowd "stampedes"

-The term stampede is usually used in reference to animals that are fleeing a threat.
+The term "stampede" is usually used in reference to animals that are fleeing a threat.
 Stampede events that involve humans are extremely rare and are unlikely to be fatal.
-According to Keith Still, professor of crowd science at Manchester Metropolitan University, "If you look at the analysis, I’ve not seen any instances of the cause of mass fatalities being a stampede.
-People don’t die because they panic.
+According to Keith Still, professor of crowd science at Manchester Metropolitan University, "If you look at the analysis, I've not seen any instances of the cause of mass fatalities being a stampede.
+People don't die because they panic.
 They panic because they are dying".
 Paul Torrens, a professor at the Center for Geospatial Information Science at the University of Maryland, remarks that "the idea of the hysterical mass is a myth".
+Incidents involving crowds are often reported by media as the results of panic.
+However, the scientific literature has explained how panic is a myth which is used to mislead the attention of the public from the real causes of crowd incidents, such as a crowd crush.

 Causes of death

 In crowd collapse and crush incidents the most common cause of death is asphyxiation, caused either by vertical stacking, as people fall on top of one another, or by horizontal stacking, where people are crushed together or against an unyielding barrier.
-Victims can also exhibit fractures due to pressure, or trampling injuries, when a crowd has swept over them where they have lain.
+Victims can also exhibit bone fractures caused by the pressure, or trampling injuries, when a crowd has swept over them where they have lain.